Robert Rosenberg (writer)

-Robert Rosenberg (1951 in Boston - October 24, 2006 in Tel Aviv) was a writer, journalist, poet and Internet pioneer.
+Robert Rosenberg (1951 in Boston - October 24, 2006 in Tel Aviv) was a writer, journalist, poet and internet pioneer.
 He spent most of his adult life in Tel Aviv.
-He was survived, briefly by his wife, painter Silvia Rosenberg, who also died of cancer.
+He was married to painter Silvia Rosenberg, who also died of cancer shortly after his death.

 The author of several crime novels, Rosenberg also collaborated with Moshe "Muki" Betzer in writing Secret Soldier.
 The autobiography of Israel's Greatest Commando.